MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/mac-whatsnew.md

 - Addressed an issue that prevented the menu bar from dropping in multimon scenarios.
 - User account UI that interacts with the macOS keychain will now surface keychain access errors.
 - Hitting cancel during workspace subscription will now result in nothing being added to the Connection Center.
-- Added key mappings for CMD+Z and CMD+F to map to CTRL+Z and CTRL+F respectively.
+- Added key mappings for Cmd+Z and Cmd+F to map to Ctrl+Z and Ctrl+F respectively.
 - Fixed a bug that caused remote apps to open behind the Connection Center when launched.
 - Worked around an issue where AAC audio playback on macOS 10.15 would cause the client to stall.
 - Shift+left-click now works in Unicode mode.